Story #2. Ten years of Cinnober bookshop in Copenhagen

-It was 9.5 years ago when Ulla Welinder, a graphic designer at that time, started Cinnober, a stationery and books shop in Copenhagen.
-Books are meticulously selected among international, visually inspiring editions on graphic design, illustration, architecture, street art, fashion and industrial design.
-Good vibes are noticeable immediately as you take your stairs down to the basement – you are met by raw white walls, as if you were on Santorini island, Leonard Cohen's calming voice in the background and the owner herself on the counter greeting you.
+It was 10 years ago when Ulla Welinder, a graphic designer then, started Cinnober, a stationery and books shop in Copenhagen.
+Books are meticulously selected amongst international visually inspiring editions on design, architecture, and art.
+Calm vibes are obvious immediately as you take your stairs down to the shop – you are met by raw white walls, as if you were on a Greek island, Leonard Cohen's calming voice in the background and the owner herself on the counter greeting you.
 We explored how Ulla Welinder built this sanctuary, how she finds time for excellent mailings and where the business is moving next.

-The shop started 9.5 years ago from this space in the old city center near Trinitatis Church with its grand circular tower.
-"We have for several years been considering opening a specialized paper shop, but have felt that Copenhagen might be too small for such a shop.
-Many considerations and even more turnabouts have led us to reconsider, and now we have opened our own version, a paper-and-book-shop." – says Welinder.
+The shop sprang in the old city center near Trinitatis Church with its grand circular tower.
+"We have for several years been considering opening a specialized paper shop but have felt that Copenhagen might be too small for such a shop.
+Many considerations and even more turnabouts have led us to reconsider, and then we have opened our own version, a paper-and-book-shop." – says Welinder.

 The first clients came right from the street windows.
-Welinder noticed that sometimes people like to come there because they needed to feel calmness in the noisy day-life.
+Welinder noticed that sometimes people like to come there for the need for calmness in the noisy city centre.
 Here's what she said about the creation of such a place:

-Right after Cinnober opened its doors Welinder sent out "a little letter for the press" that she was opening, with books, design and art.
+Right after Cinnober opened its doors Welinder sent out a letter for the press.
 The letter headed to local Danish magazines and newspapers.
-Luckily one of them, a very good one, responded and did make an article about a shop.
+Happily, one of them, a very good one, responded and did make an article about a shop.

-There are some bookshops in Copenhagen of course.
-But they do mainly art and coffee-table books.
-Cinnober is a very carefully selected collection of design and architecture.
-Every book passes through Welinder's hands: she says that the book has to bring right feelings to her personally – that way it goes to the collection.
+Cinnober has a special place among Copenhagen bookshops as the collection is meticulously curated.
+Every book passes through Welinder's hands: she says that the book has to bring the right feelings to her personally – that way it goes to the collection.
 After a career in graphic design that intuition is just what needed.

 Back at home Cinnober hosts exhibitions of artists and publishers if they are produced in Denmark.
-Last year there were six events, now there'll be the third one this year.
-When people come in and tell Welinder an idea, that's how events happen.
+Last year there were six events, now there'll be the third this year.
+The events happen just when artists come to the shop and tell their idea.
 Next week, for example, there will be an exhibition of a photographer.
-And a publisher has made a book with his pictures and it will be released at the same time.
-So there'll be a reception.
+A publisher has made a book with his pictures and it will be released at the same time.
+Thus there'll be a reception.

 Cinnober has a monthly newsletter.
-And the clients are quite satisfied with that.
-Welinder writes in a very personal way about the books, make personal reviews.
-They always have a theme.
+Welinder writes in a very personal way about the books, makes personal reviews.
+There's always a theme.
 The October, for example, was about the impermanence of life and autumn changes.
-November was about returning home, having a dinner and a cosy place.
-Welinder uses a few days overtime to write this.
-Also people get invitations to the events that way.
-She has been doing this almost from the beginning – for the 9 years now.
-There's now 2500 people in a mailing list.
+November was about returning home, having a dinner and a cozy place.
+Welinder uses her overtime for a few days to write this.
+Also, people get invitations to the events by the newsletter.
+Welinder has been doing this almost from the beginning – for the 9 years now.
+There are now 2500 people in the list.

 How do people get in your newsletter?
-They can get inside writing in a notepad on the cashier desk.
+They write their credentials in a notepad on the cashier desk.

 Go meet the world

-Cinnober went to some design fairs in the beginning.
-"For five years.
-It was a huge work and really expensive.
-But it has been a really nice experience as well.
-Because you get really out.
-It can be five-ten thousands Euros easily.
-But it was really nice to experience the people outside the shop.
-And you also have to make sure you can pass so many books through your desk." – Ulla Welinder.
+Cinnober went to participate in design fairs in the beginning.
+"For five years, it was a huge work and really expensive.
+It could have been five, ten thousand Euros, but it was remarkable to experience the people outside the shop.
+You also have to make sure you can pass so many books through your desk." – shares Ulla Welinder.

-Cinnober used to have a web-shop that sold books and paper to Danish customers.
-But so many tourists has been asking if they can get it back home.
-So Welinder has invested in a totally new web-shop last summer that can expand Europe wide.
-She plans to expand the business without going out of her shop: "I like the pace and that I have time with customers."
+Cinnober used to have a webshop that sold books and paper to Danish customers.
+However, so many tourists have been asking if they could get have books delivered home.
+Hence Welinder has invested in a new webshop that can expand Europe-wide.
+She plans to grow the business without leaving the shop: "I like the pace and that I have time with customers."